datastaxdevs/workshop-intro-to-graphql/README.md

 ```

 #### ✅  Test this query in the GraphQL Playground **`graphQL`** tab
-Copy this into the playground and press the _"play"_ button to execute the query
+Copy this into the playground and press the _"play"_ button to execute the query. **NOTE, you can simply append the query to the end of the list and then choose the query you wish to execute when you hit the "play" button.**

 ```GraphQL
 query getAllShows {
       show_by_name {